 In June 2009, the FASB issued pre-codification guidance Statement 167, Amendments to FASB Interpretation No. 46(R).
 The new guidance retains the scope of Interpretation 46(R), Consolidation of Variable Interest Entities, with the addition of entities previously considered qualifying special-purpose entities, as the concept of these entities was eliminated in FASB Statement No.166, Accounting for Transfers of Financial Assets - an amendment of FASB Statement No. 140.
-This statement was codified into ASC 810 and requires an entity to perform an analysis to determine whether the entity's variable interest or interests give it a controlled financial interest in a variable interest entity (VIE).
-The purpose of the analysis is to identify the primary beneficiary of a VIE as the entity that has (1) the power to direct the activities of a VIE that most significantly impact the entity's economic performance and (2) the obligation to absorb losses of the entity that could potentially be significant to the VIE or the right to receive benefits from the entity that could potentially be significant to the VIE.
+This statement was codified into ASC 810 and requires an entity to perform an analysis to determine whether the entity's variable interests give it a controlled financial interest in a variable interest entity (VIE).
+The purpose of the analysis is to identify the primary beneficiary of a VIE as the entity that (1) the power to direct the activities of a VIE the most significantly impact the entity is economic performance and (2) the obligation to absorb losses of the entity that could potentially be significant to the VIE.
 The guidance is effective for fiscal years beginning after November 15, 2009.
 The Company is currently evaluating the impact of adoption on the consolidated financial statements.